 We have retained worldwide commercial rights for EYSUVIS, INVELTYS and our preclinical development programs.
-Starting with FDA approval of INVELTYS, we have built a commercial infrastructure with our own focused, specialty sales force which now includes 91 territory sales managers, or TSMs, 14 regional sales leaders, two area sales leaders and four directors of national accounts.
-In 2021, we plan to expand our sales force to approximately 105 TSMs by the start of the third quarter, with a subsequent expansion to 125 TSMs expected by year-end, pending continued growth in payer coverage and the status of the COVID-19 pandemic.
+Starting with FDA approval of INVELTYS, we have built a commercial infrastructure with our own focused, specialty sales force which now includes 105 territory sales managers, or TSMs, 14 regional sales leaders, two area sales leaders and four directors of national accounts.
+We plan to further expand our sales force up to 125 TSMs by year-end, subject to continued growth in payor coverage and the status of the COVID-19 pandemic.
 Our sales representatives promote both EYSUVIS and INVELTYS.
 We expect to commercialize in the United States any of our product candidates that receive marketing approval as well.
 We also expect to explore commercialization of EYSUVIS for the treatment of dry eye disease in certain markets outside the United States, including the European Union, or EU, utilizing a variety of collaboration, distribution and other marketing arrangements with one or more third parties.